mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/granny/index.md

 ## Local users

 Let's enumerate all local users.
+Since Powershell is not available on Granny, I won't be able to use `PowerView` for that.

 ```cmd
 c:\windows\system32\inetsrv> net users